secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 ATTENTION_PROBS_DROPOUT_PROB: 0.2 #None or values
 ```

-This file include some parameters
-1. Pretrained training model
-2. Prepocessing data directory name which is under the experiment directory
-3. The number of training epochs
-4. The value of batch size
-5. The value of learning rate
-6. Maximum number of token in one sentence
-7. The layer of model need to freeze (requires_grad = false)
-8. The value of nn.Dropout(If you don't want to using the dropout, please set it None)
-9. The value of HIDDEN_DROPOUT_PROB(If you don't want to using the HIDDEN_DROPOUT_PROB, please set it None)
-10. The value of ATTENTION_PROBS_DROPOUT_PROB(If you don't want to using the ATTENTION_PROBS_DROPOUT_PROB, please set it None)

 #### 2. Input Commend

 You don't need to add any argument behind the train.py.